pelan05/clean-angular-blog-template/README.md

 ## What is different?

-I forked this repo to update and try to improve some functionalities, to use as a personal template.
+I forked this repo to update it and to improve some functionalities, so I can use it as a personal template.
 Feel free to fork or contact me if there's something you think I should change.

 ## Getting Started: